CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Assists.md

 # Assists

 With Assists, characters can give additional Wins (or if rolled poorly, Losses) with an "assisting" Dice Pool to a "primary" Dice Pool.
 Characters can Assist themselves or another character.
 The "assisting" Dice Pool must be rolled first.
 The "assisting" Dice Pool can be a Skill or Vocation.
 The "primary" Dice Pool can be a Skill or Combat Roll.
-It must make logical sense to the Narrator as to why the "assisting" Dice Pool would aid the "main" Dice Pool.
+It must make logical sense to the Narrator as to why the "assisting" Dice Pool would aid the "primary" Dice Pool.

 For instance: